Synthesis of Robust Optimal Strategies in Weighted Timed Games: Deciding the robustness in weighted timed games

 Section~\ref{sec:valIt-robust-sem-F} will describe the mapping $\F_{\perturbation}$, with a known perturbation $\perturbation$: the iteration of this operator will be shown to converge towards the fixed-perturbation value $\rValue$.
 The robust value functions will be shown to always be piecewise affine functions with polytope pieces.
-Section~\ref{sec:encoding} described these functions, and their encoding, more precisely.
-In particular, we turn ourselves to a parametric representation where the perturbation is no longer fixed but is a formal parameter $\perturbationParam$.
-In Section~\ref{sec:rob-valIt_robust-sem-op}, we explain how the mapping $\F_{\perturbation}$ can be computed for all small enough values of $\perturbation$ at once, on the parametric representation introduced before, allowing us to conclude.
+Section~\ref{sec:encoding} describes the parametric representation of these functions, where the perturbation is no longer fixed but is a formal parameter $\perturbationParam$.
+We then explain how the mapping $\F_{\perturbation}$ can be computed for all small enough values of $\perturbation$ at once, allowing us to conclude.